cypress-io/github-action/DEVELOPMENT.md

 ```

 3. New versions of this action will be released automatically by the CI, see [.github/workflows/main.yml](.github/workflows/main.yml).
 This will create a new [GitHub release](https://github.com/cypress-io/github-action/releases) and will update the current `v5` branch.
 Thus specifying `uses: cypress-io/github-action@v5` selects the new version automatically.

-4. The action's CI is configured to use the [default Angular release rules](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js), which means that only `feat:`, `fix:` and `perf:` trigger a release and log this commit to the [releases](https://github.com/cypress-io/github-action/releases) page.
+4. The action's CI is configured to use the [default Angular release rules](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js).
+This means that only `feat:`, `fix:` and `perf:` trigger a new release which is then logged to the [releases](https://github.com/cypress-io/github-action/releases) page.
 Other Angular commit types listed on [Contributing to Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) can be used for documentation purposes, however they are ignored by the currently configured release process.

 ## GitHub Marketplace publication